mpv-player/mpv/DOCS/man/options.rst

 ``--icc-cache``
-    Store and load 3D LUTs created from the ICC profile on disk in the cache directory.
+    Store and load 3D LUTs created from the ICC profile on disk in the cache directory (Default: ``yes``).
 This can be used to speed up loading, since LittleCMS 2 can take a while to create a 3D LUT.
 Note that these files contain uncompressed LUTs.
 Their size depends on the ``--icc-3dlut-size``, and can be very big.

     NOTE: This is not cleaned automatically, so old, unused cache files may stick around indefinitely.